supercollider/supercollider/README_WINDOWS.md

 long list of cmake variables alongside with the values assigned to them as stored in the cache.
 In the box at the bottom you can scroll through the output CMake produced during configuration and analyse it.
-At this stage it is good to scroll through the central pane and check for the paths related to the "smaller" libraries (libsndfile, fftw (and readline, you want to work on that)) and the Qt5 related paths.
+At this stage it is good to scroll through the central pane and check for the paths related to the "smaller" libraries (libsndfile, fftw) and the Qt5 related paths.
 Do they fit the locations we expect?
 If not, you may try to correct it in the window presented.
 On the other hand, errors in this stage are more likely to be caused by conflicts with your system settings, typos in paths or the like.
 In that case it is better to fix the error at its root, as such mistakes are likely to cause build errors later on.
 Common causes are conflicting Qt and MinGW installs, or alternative versions of the smaller dependencies that were detected by CMake.
 In that case you will have to work out, how to correct things while both keeping your overall system functional, and allowing for a successful SC build.

 If everything looks okay, you need to hit "generate" to create the files used to build by VS. CMake-Gui introduces a distinction between 'configure' and